aarongoen/Composer-Finder/NOTES.md

 Main Menu Commands:
     list - Lists a set of random composers. help - brings up this dialog
-    info - quit - Exits the program.
+    info - Lists more info about the composer. quit - Exits the program.

 What would you like to do?